ujjwal-2001/TCP-IP-Project-Kavach/README.md

 This is a train collision avoidance system.
 This project deals with very specific situation with following constrains/assumptions:-
 1. Two Trains are moving on the same track with a maximum speed of 100 Km/hr or 27.77 m/s.
 2. RFID tags are kept every 1 km.
+     - Every train need approx 400m to stop (for deceleration of 0.1*g)
+     - To prevent head-on collision train must apply break when they are 800m apart which is 1km roughly.
-3. Both the trains have RFID tag readers with a range of 40m approx.
+4. Both the trains have RFID tag readers with a range of 40m approx.
-4. RFID tags can store two things (in user data section): position ID and Track ID.
+5. RFID tags can store two things (in user data section): position ID and Track ID.
-5. Track ID inform on which track the tag is present.
+6. Track ID inform on which track the tag is present.
-6. Position ID infrom about the posion of the train on the given track. ( tags are placed in increasing order of Position ID in one direction of the track)
+7. Position ID infrom about the posion of the train on the given track. ( tags are placed in increasing order of Position ID in one direction of the track)
-7. Hosts are Rpi4.
+8. Hosts are Rpi4.

 ## Project Features